 Pastor Donald emails Pastoral Reflections to the congregation each Thursday.
-Linked below are his recent contributions, along with occasional thoughts from guest writers: Jan 14 Responding to the Politics of Anger and Violence Jan 7 Epiphany Dec 17 The Thread of Joy Dec 10 The Gift of Peace Dec 3 We Wait Nov 26 An
+Linked below are recent contributions, along with occasional thoughts from guest writers: Jan 21 What About Wording?
+Jan 14 Responding to the Politics of Anger and Violence Jan 7 Epiphany Dec 17 The Thread of Joy Dec 10 The Gift of Peace Dec 3 We

 Pastor Donald has written this note to our congregation, as he and his family leave to visit Becky’s parents in Illinois.
 Click HERE to read his encouraging words.